All data is strictly held as confidential.

 - Backups are run periodically and regularly tested for success in recovery situations.

 - Intrusion detection systems alert administrators of suspicious activity.

 The FinalForms workforce, itself, has been structured to minimize contact with student data.
-Specifically, no more than 4 trained individuals will ever have access to that data.
+FinalForms requires comprehensive, industry standard, background checks on all employees and/or contractors regardless of their respective role within the business.
 Data is only ever accessed without school staff present in secure development settings via SSH or through the FinalForms administrative interface, both encrypted connections.

 by Macklin Chaffee filed under